 Sheikh Zayed Grand Mosque, Abu Dhabi

-A stealthy crescent moon peeked out above the bulbous Moroccan inspired architecture like a beautiful lunar accent and glowed softly against a pale purple sky.
-The call to prayer suddenly came on and as the hypnotic cry drifted through the air and the wind gently twirled around my head scarf, I felt a great sense of peace come over me.
+As I arrived, a stealthy crescent moon peeked out above the bulbous Moroccan inspired architecture like a beautiful lunar accent and glowed softly against a pale purple sky.
+The call to prayer suddenly came on and as the hypnotic cry drifted through the air and the wind gently twirled around my head scarf.
+I felt a great sense of peace come over me.
 The Grand Mosque is an incredible sight to see, meticulously handcrafted and breathtaking in every direction.
 Regardless of religion, there’s a level of artistry and respect unquestionably due to Sheikh Zayed and his team for constructing such a magnificent piece of cultural history.
 I learned a little something along my journey through the Grand Mosque and now, so can you.
+Here are 10 fascinating facts I learned about the Grand Mosque.

 7. The Sheikh Zayed Grand Mosque is also the last resting place of the man himself, who passed away in 2004.

-2. Once inside you’ll notice the world’s largest hand-knotted carpet, designed by Iranian artist Ali Khaliqi and hand crafted by 1,300 artisans
+2. Once inside you’ll notice the world’s largest hand-knotted carpet, designed by Iranian artist Ali Khaliqi and hand crafted by 1,300 artisans.
+The carpet was designed in 8 months, took a year to knot and 2 months to transport and assemble amongst 1,200 workers.

 1. A unique lighting system gradually changes with the phases of the moon to become lighter as the moon becomes full, making for a breathtaking backdrop.